TranslationDecades-long track record in IP/Legal & Technical/Industrial Translation

 - Control systems

-For translations we have executed, we can provide certification for use in prosecution or litigation.
+For translations we have executed, we can provide certification for use in prosecution or litigation and in submission to various regulatory agencies.
 We provide a letter of certification for a translation signed by the responsible translator, something that many other translation providers—particularly the larger ones—do not and cannot do.
-Such translation sellers very often provide a purported certification letter signed by a person who is not even a translator and has no way of judging the quality of the translation they have sold you.
-In fact, because such translation brokers subcontract to other brokers, these days often in China, they very well will not even know the name of the translator who executed the translation they have sold to you.
+Such translation brokers very often provide a purported certification letter signed by a person who is not even a translator and has no way of judging the quality of the translation they have sold you.
+In fact, because such translation brokers often subcontract to other brokers—these days often in China—they might not even know the name of the translator who executed the translation they have purchased for resale to you.
 We know who translates your documents.

-Every Japanese patent translation assignment we accept is subjected to a process we have developed over decades of providing translations.
+Every document we accept for translation is subjected to a rigorous process we have developed over decades of providing translations.